BDX-town/Mangane/docs/architecture/SOURCE_INVENTORY_RECONCILIATION.md

 1. Sanitization and URL-safety sink matrix from the production HTML candidates.
 2. Browser persistence and account-isolation matrix from production storage candidates.
 3. API/capability matrix from production network candidates.
-4. React Query key and authority matrix for the two verified production modules.
+4. React Query key and authority matrix for the three verified production query modules and logout lifecycle operation.
 5. Stream/service-worker/notification lifecycle matrix.
 6. Scanner source-kind classification so raw evidence and production-focused views remain deterministic and auditable.